dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**He who always thinks it is too soon is sure to come too late.**
+**Success is not final, failure is not fatal: it is the courage to continue that counts.**

-German Proverb
+Winston Churchill